It’s interesting to consider how the pillars of student success have changed over the years.

 I think this quote is especially telling:

 Today’s young professionals also value diversity.
 Sparvell noted that “diversity, inclusion, and belonging are core values for Generation Z, and how businesses represent these values will impact their ability to attract and retain an entire generation of talent.”
 This is especially important given that approximately half of Gen Z in the United States is nonwhite, according to the Pew Research Center, making it the most diverse generation in American history.

 If businesses are making a switch to be sure that they’re appealing to the next generation who will be working for them, then as teachers, shouldn’t we be doing everything we possibly can to prepare each and every one of them to rise up and be prepared to excel in the field of their choice??

-I go over this in detail in our course “A Passion for Progress: Becoming a 100% Student-Centered Educator“, but the first thing you absolutely must do with this generation to help students improve their success is to find out their individual learning styles.
+I go over this in detail in our course “A Passion for Progress“, but the first thing you absolutely must do with this generation of students to help improve their chances of modern-day success is to find out their individual learning styles.

 Once you have this information, your classroom potential is literally at your fingertips.

 When you know how your students are learning, you have the ability to tweak assignments or activities to appeal to the way they will understand the information the best.

 You can have multiple versions of the same assignment with minimal effort on your part and each student in your class will be able to work on it in a way that benefits them the most.